shoover/shawnhoover.dev/README.md

 # Just a website

-The site is a bit of static HTML and a an orgmode-generated blog, plus styles and supporting media assets, hosted on S3 and CloudFront.
+The site is a bit of static HTML and a blog generated from orgmode files hosted on S3 and CloudFront.

 In short: